NotePlan/plugins/np.Tidy/README.md

 - **Remove time parts from @done() dates** (alias "rtp"): Remove time parts of @done(date time) from recently-updated notes.
 Can be used with parameters from Template or Callback.
 - **Remove @done() markers** (alias "rdm"): Remove @done(...) markers from recently-updated notes, optionally just from completed checklist items.
 - **Remove triggers from recent calendar notes** (alias "rtcn"): Remove one or more triggers from recent (but past) calendar notes.
 - **File root-level notes** (alias "frnl"): For each root-level note, asks which folder you'd like it moved to.
-(There's a setting for ones to ignore.)
+(There's a setting for ones to permanently ignore.)

 Most can be used with parameters from a Template, or via an x-callback call.